ghartsel/RapidMarkup/style_guide.md

 - Do not use italic or bold emphasis unless the title includes a literal, such as a method name.
 - Do not include special characters or punctuation in the heading, including hyphens and question marks.

-Limit nesting to four heading levels, including heading level one (`=`).
+Limit nesting to four heading levels, including heading level zero (`=`).
 The exception is when documenting naturally hierarchical topics, such as an HTTP interface, which can have an arbitrarily deep hierarchy.

 Concept and reference topic titles and headings are noun clauses that state the subject of the topic.